pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_objects/chapter.md

 Useful Associations: `ext_management_system`, `parameters` and `resources`.

+href_slug: `orchestration_stacks/<id>`

 ### Job Parameter

 There is one `OrchestrationStackParameter` object created for each parameter passed into a job.
+Each object has a `value` attribute that contains the parameter's value.

 Useful Associations: `stack` (the job)

+href_slug: none

 ### Job Resource

 There is one `OrchestrationStackResource` object for each playbook that a job runs.
+Each object has a `resource_category` attribute of "job_play" and a `resource_status` attribute that indicates the play's status (i.e "successful")

 Useful Associations: `stack` (the job)

+href_slug: none

 ### Service Template Ansible Playbook